-In order to follow closely the latest developments in international labor and employment law, the lawyers in our team actively participate in associations and conferences in our specific field of expertise.
-Joël Grangé, Florence Aubonnet and Olivier Kress are active members of the EELA (European Employment Law Association).
-Joël Grangé, Olivier Kress and Caroline Scherrmann are also members of the Employment and Industrial Relations Law Committee of the IBA (International Bar Association), Olivier Kress being Officer of this Committee.
-Florence Bacquet is an active member of the ABA (American Bar Association).
-Caroline Scherrmann, with dual French and Luxembourg nationality, is also a member of the France-Luxembourg Business Club.
+Our Paris based specialized lawyers are continuously authoring pieces on related employment and labour topics about global labour relations, teleworking and they equally conduct series of internationally focused webinars alongside with international employment experts on the current trends in labour and employment as well as the concerns and future perspectives of workplace dynamics.
+For keeping up with the latest developments in international labour and employment law sector, our lawyers are members of various international associations: Joël Grangé, Florence Aubonnet and Olivier Kress are active members of the EELA (European Employment Law Association), in addition, Joël Grangé, Olivier Kress and Caroline Scherrmann are members of the Employment and Industrial Relations Law Committee of the IBA (International Bar Association), Olivier Kress being Officer of this Committee, Florence Bacquet is an active member of the ABA (American Bar Association), Caroline Scherrmann, with dual French and Luxembourg nationality, is also a member of the France-Luxembourg Business Club.

-To meet the needs of international groups efficiently, Flichy Grangé Avocats has co-created L&E Global, an integrated cross-border labor and employment law alliance, along with premier law firms specializing in labor and employment law which includes twenty five international practices with over 1,750 attorneys worldwide (Argentina, Australia, Belgium, Brazil, Canada , Chile, China, Colombia, France, Germany, India, Italy, Japan, Luxembourg, Mexico, Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom, United- States).
+To meet the evolving needs of international clients, Flichy Grangé Avocats has co-created L&E Global, an integrated cross-border labour and employment law alliance featuring 25 top law firms specializing in international and local labour policy with over 1,750 attorneys worldwide (Argentina, Australia, Belgium, Brazil, Canada , Chile, China, Colombia, France, Germany, India, Italy, Japan, Luxembourg, Mexico, Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom, United- States).

-L&E Global is recognized as for the third consecutive year as an “Elite” Global-Wide Employment Law Network in Chambers Global 2020.
+For the third consecutive year, L&E Global is recognized as an “Elite” Global-Wide Employment Law Network in Chambers Global 2020.